tas-tasia/WEB_API/README.md

 ## How to Run the Project

 1. Ensure you have Python installed (preferably 3.x).
 2. Install the required modules by running:  pip install requests
-3.install SQLite viewer
+3. install SQLite viewer